liangling76/snn_attack/README.md

 In file 'snn_attack.py', 'attack_mode' indicates targeted or untargeted attack, 'thresh_attack_value' controls the firing threshold in pernultimate layer.

-For boundary attack, please refer the original [source code!](https://github.com/greentfrapp/boundary-attack) for more detail.
+For the boundary attack, please refer the original [source code!](https://github.com/greentfrapp/boundary-attack) for more detail.
 Note that the boundary attack does not have any constrain on the model.

 ## Results
 ```